Registered Name: Special Heather

 Sired by Truckee Out of Hawk's Heather by Silver Hawk

-My Name Is Special Heather.
+My Name Is Heather.
 And This Is My Story.

 There was a time when my name was spoken over loudspeakers, followed by the sound of applause.
 I was born under the California sun, bright-eyed, bay, and built for speed.
 They called me Special Heather.
 And for a while, I was.

-In 2022, I was shipped to Bowie, Texas—emaciated, alone, and misidentified as ā€œPrivate Malone.ā€ My eye throbbed with pain, swollen and untreated.
+In 2022, I was weighed, tagged, and sorted for slaughter.
+Emaciated, alone, and misidentified as “Private Malone.”
+My eye throbbed with pain, swollen and untreated.
 I couldn’t see clearly, but I could hear the desperation.
 Around me, horses cried out for help, some already silent.
-That place was not a holding pen—it was a sentence.
+That place was not a holding pen—it was a sentence for horses meant to disappear.

 But then, a voice.
 Not one I could hear, but one I could feel.
 A ripple in the darkness.
 Someone looked in my eyes and saw me.
 Not a tag, not a number, not a misnamed mistake—but a somebody.
-That thread of recognition traveled all the way to a woman named Susan Kayne at Unbridled Sanctuary.
+And she moved heaven and earth to bring me home.

 I don’t remember the journey.
 Only the hunger.
 The fear.
 The aching in my bones.
 But when I stepped off the trailer in New York, something shifted.
 There were no whips.
 No chains.
 Just kind eyes.
 Soft words.
 Hands that trembled with love as they reached for me.